BASES-Stanford/BASES_E-Guide/labs.md

 ##### Stanford Technology Ventures Program (STVP)
 Blurb: The Stanford Technology Ventures Program (STVP) is the entrepreneurship center at Stanford University's School of Engineering.
 STVP is hosted by the department of Management Science and Engineering.
 STVP's mission is dedicated to accelerating high-technology entrepreneurship education and creating scholarly research on technology-based firms that, in turn, provides new insights for students, scholars, and business leaders.
-Led by: Co-directors Thomas Byers and Kathleen Eisenhardt
+Led by:  Thomas Byers and Kathleen Eisenhardt
 Contact: Entrepreneurship Concierge Angela Hayward (ahayward@stanford.edu)
 Website: http://stvp.stanford.edu